ENG 4994: Seminar in Theme/Genres

 In Assignment 4 you will explore local foodways through community voices by conducting team interviews with a classmate.
 (I will assign individuals for pairs to interview.)
 You and your classmate will interview an individual with deep connections to Mexican food and culture.
 You and your partner will conduct an interview, and you will use it to compose a written profile.
 Your profile must quote directly from the interview, while also engaging five sources from your literature review and two quotes from either or both Taco USA and Planet Taco.
 Your portrait should focus on your interviewee’s lived experience connected to culture, history, geography, and migration.
 You must also include 4 photographs from the interview and 4 relevant videos or maps that connect to what you uncover.
 You must also include a short slideshow (published on YouTube) that represents part of the interview, so you must have a high quality audio record of the interview.
 The published text must be 2,000 words and include correct MLA works cited and hyperlinked sources, published on both partners’ blogs.
 You must also provide me the signed interview release form distributed in class.

 In Assignment 5 you will review your previous research and fieldwork as you compose a critical reflection that engages a scholarly argument concerning a topic or topics from your previous assignments.
 This text will be the capstone writing for your semester-long portfolio where you offer insight into each assignment and where your research has travelled up to this point, as well as potential directions for future research.
 You must include 10 photographs/ images from your semester-long research that best encapsulate themes you present in your reflection.
 This text will be 750 words and include correct MLA works cited and hyperlinked sources.
-Included in this assignment, you are to finalize the visual preferences for your WordPress site, including (1) updating your header image and background colors and personalizing your website title, (2) updating your “About” page to include your contact information as well as your Instagram username, 3) updating the sequential order of blog pages, and 3) creating a single references page where you will house all the sources from your previous assignments.
+Included in this assignment, you are to finalize the visual preferences for your WordPress site, including (1) updating your header image and background colors and personalizing your website title, (2) updating your “About” page to include your contact information as well as your Instagram username, 3) updating the sequential order of blog pages, and 4) creating a single references page where you will house all the sources from your previous assignments, and 5) adding an Instagram page on your blog where you give a sample of five-ten of your own images, followed by a 100-word reflection on using Instagram for foodways writing.

 Assignment Due Dates